Particle detection performance and Geant4 simulation with low-cost CMOS technology: Results

-The top panels in Fig. \ref{fig:plot_hist_Cluster_size} show the cluster size distribution for experimental data and background after the SNR procedure is applied for both sources.
-The cluster size distribution shows that the background is present up to the five-pixel cluster, where most of them are located below the three-pixel cluster size.
-Therefore, on top of the SNR procedure, we apply two cuts: one is for removing clusters with less and equal to a three-pixel cluster size.
-The other cut removes clusters that have a maximum value of ADC, considering each of its pixels is less than 100 ADC.
-The application of all these cuts is shown at the bottom panels in Fig. \ref{fig:plot_hist_Cluster_size}.
-Here, it can be observed the improvement of the agreement between the cluster size distribution for data and simulation after the cut is applied.
-Considering these distributions, the $\chi^2_\nu$ value for Sr90 is 2.24, and for Cs137 is 1.26.
+The top panels in figure \ref{fig:plot_hist_Cluster_size} show the cluster size distribution for experimental data and background after the SNR procedure is applied for both sources.
+The cluster size distribution shows that the background is present up to the five-pixel cluster, where most of them are located below the five-pixel cluster size.
+Therefore, on top of the SNR procedure, we apply two cuts: one is for removing clusters with less or equal to a five-pixel cluster.
+The other cut eliminates clusters where one or more of its pixels is less than or equal to 100 ADC.
+We will call the combination of both cuts Cluster Cuts (CC).
+The 100 ADC cut will also remove part of the signal and modify the structure and total deposited energy of the original clusters.
+However, since the sensor has no energy resolution capabilities, as explained later, the drawback of this cut is reduced.

+The application of all these cuts is shown in the bottom panels of figure \ref{fig:plot_hist_Cluster_size}.
+Here, we observe the improvement of the agreement between the cluster size distribution for data and simulation after the cuts are applied.
+Considering these distributions, the $\chi^2_\nu$ value for Sr90 is 1.77, and for Cs137 is 1.16.
 These values indicate that there is a slight discrepancy between the experimental data and the simulation.

-Another parameter we analyze is the distribution of the maximum ADC signal per cluster for the same data set as before, shown in Fig. \ref{fig:plot_hist_max_ADC_cut_3clst}.
-At the top panels, we have the maximum ADC signal per cluster distribution after applying the SNR procedure.
-In this case, the simulated data distribution is higher than the experimental data along the entire range of maximum ADC signal per cluster.
-Also, we appreciate the signal saturation at a maximum of 1023 ADC.
-At the bottom panels and on top of the SNR procedure, we apply the same two cuts as in the case of the cluster size distributions.
-As a result, for these maximum ADC signal per cluster distributions, the $\chi^2_\nu$ value for Sr90 is 2.10, and for Cs137, it is 1.96.
+Another parameter we analyze is the distribution of the maximum ADC signal per cluster for the same data set as before, shown in figure \ref{fig:plot_hist_max_ADC_cut_5clst}.
+In the upper panels, we have the maximum ADC signal per cluster distribution after applying the SNR procedure.
+In this case, the simulated data distribution shows greater efficiency since it is higher than the experimental data along the entire range of maximum ADC signal per cluster.

+In addition, we appreciate the signal saturation at a maximum of 1023 ADC.
+At the bottom panels we apply the SNR and CC procedures.
+As a result, the $\chi^2_\nu$ for the maximum ADC signal per cluster distributions is 2.62 for Sr90 and 1.94 for Cs137.